iPlumb3r/Th3Sr1b3Pr0j3ct/2_Rules/ReadMe.md

 Introduction
 -

-Rules are "IF ..., THEN ..." statements with are using CONCEPTS of the Conceptionay in order to define specific behaviors
+Rules are "IF ..., THEN ..." statements which are using CONCEPTS of the Conceptionay in order to define specific behaviors

 List